simoneer/history/PreComdexDemoSW/README.md

 and an architecture that was very close to IBM's PC XT.
 This made it very fast to develop on since applications could be developed on the PC and run on Simon with very little effort.

 Cellular radios can take 2 years or more to design from scratch.
-To help speed development, existing radios were embedded.
+To help speed development, existing radios were embedded into the designs.
 The 1992 Comdex demo worked with a custom Motorola MicroTac cellular radio which had a unique 3-wire bus to control it.
 Of note is the code in PH_RTNS.CPP which managed that communication to make calls and get status.
 The final Simon product used a cellular radio from Mitsubishi and not Motorola.